-If you’re looking to increase the value of your vehicle because you envisage selling your vehicle at some point in the future, then you should probably begin doing this from the get go.
-By staying on top of regular maintenance and other preventative measures, you could essentially be increasing your vehicles value and extending its lifespan.
+If you're looking to increase the value of your vehicle because you envisage selling your vehicle at some point in the future, then you should probably begin doing this from the get-go.
+By staying on top of regular maintenance and other preventative measures, you could essentially be increasing the value of your vehicle and extending its lifespan.

-If you want to receive the most money for your vehicle, which I’m sure you do, then presenting a clean car is the simplest way to boost an offer on your trade-in.
-By investing in a good wash and wax, you could potentially increase your vehicles value just by giving it a little tender love and care.
+If you want to receive the most money for your vehicle, which I'm sure you do, then presenting a clean car is the simplest way to boost an offer on your trade-in.
+By investing in a good wash and wax, you could potentially increase the value of your vehicle just by giving it a little tender love and care.
 Although this requires spending some time and money, ensuring that every little detail on your car is as perfect as can be can increase the amount your vehicle is worth.

 When you head off to the dealers try to ensure that you negotiate the price of the new or pre-owned vehicle first before you begin to discuss the price of your trade-in.
 Dealers do often make more money on used cars as opposed to new ones and when it comes to trade-in, most people get distracted by purchasing a new vehicle and lose focus on the vehicle they are trading in and how much they could receive.

 When your vehicle undergoes maintenance and repairs, do ensure that you document this within the service manual.
 If you attend a specific dealership to always carry out any maintenance work that is required on your vehicle, then it's worth making this your first port of call when it comes to trading in your vehicle as that dealer will be familiar with all the previous work that has been carried out and maybe more inclined to offer a generous valuation in terms of trading in.
 Ensure that you keep all of your big receipts and document everything as this will give you a better chance of leveraging your expenses.